 If you have any questions about the statements which we have made please feel free to discuss them with any member of staff or Governor.

-To raise the standards of attainment in Mathematics at the end of every year group so that the combined RWM percentage at the end of KS2 is closer to national.
+- To raise the standards of attainment in Reading, Writing and Mathematics at the end of every year group so that the percentage at the end of KS2 is at or above national